-CSY235 - IT Project Management 3.0 Semester Credits
+CSY235 - IT Project Management 3.0 Semester Credits Delivered Online

 IT Project Management will introduce students to the concepts of project management from an IT perspective.
-Students will learn how to effectively manage project scope, time, cost, quality, and risk for IT projects
+Students

 CSY320 - Digital Forensics 3.0 Semester Credits Delivered Online

 CSY320 will provide students with a combination of theoretical concepts, processes and techniques to perform computer and digital based forensic investigation and analysis.
 The student will gain an understanding of the techniques and practices associated with gathering, preparing, and analyzing information and digital artifacts in an effort to perform root cause analysis in support of breach investigation and incident response.
 In addition, students will be introduced to cyber-crime investigation involving computers and other technological devices and resources.